hyperledger-solang/solang/docs/language/functions.rst

 .. note::
     If value is sent to a non-payable function on Polkadot, the call will be reverted.
-    However there is no refund performed, so value will remain with the callee.

 Overriding function selector